Purdue-CS193/homework-0-IgnisArbor/index.md

 # Riadh's CS193 Homework

 - The lecturers being undergrads
-- its flexibility
+- How the topics are all relevant to what I'll be taking in the future in the classroom and outside of it
-- definitely a fresh of breathe air from other more rigorous classes
+- definitely a breathe of fresh air from other more rigorous classes

 ## Welcome to GitHub Pages